 This isn’t all hypothetical, either.
 In fact, there are plenty of high-profile instances where hackers leveraged xmlrpc.php to cause a lot of damage.
 This includes a widespread campaign of brute force attacks exploiting xmlrpc.php that took place in 2015, a series of XML-RPC pingback attacks in 2016, and a cross-site scripting exploit in 2019 that allowed hackers to inject malicious scripts through XML-RPC requests.

-Introduced in WordPress 4.7, REST API allows developers to interact with WordPress in a more standardized and flexible manner using JSON data formats.
+Introduced in WordPress 4.7, the REST API allows developers to interact with WordPress in a more standardized and flexible manner using JSON data formats.
 It provides endpoints for WordPress data types, enabling developers to create, read, update, and delete content remotely using HTTP requests.

 Along with the REST API, website owners can also use various plugins to replace the functionality of the xmlrpc.php file.
 Jetpack, for example, is one plugin that leverages the REST API to provide functionalities, such as remote site management and remote publishing, in a way that’s secure and free of major vulnerabilities.